brookhong/DBGPavim/README.markdown

-This is a plugin to enable php debuging in VIM with Xdebug, which originates from http://www.vim.org/scripts/script.php?script_id=1152.
+This is a VIM plugin to enable php debuging with Xdebug, to enable python debugging with Komodo-PythonRemoteDebugging-Client, which originates from http://www.vim.org/scripts/script.php?script_id=1152.
 But most of the code, especially the debugger backend has been rewritten.

+Generally speaking, this is a plugin to make VIM working as a DBGP server, so that VIM can talk with DBGP clients like Xdebug and Komodo.

-Tested with:
+PHP debugging Tested with:

 * XDebug 2.2 - PHP 5.4 - GVIM 7.3 - Python 2.7 @ Windows 7
 * XDebug 2.0 - PHP 5.2 - VIM 7.3  - Python 2.7 @ Linux
 * XDebug 2.2 - PHP 5.2 - VIM 7.3  - Python 2.7 @ Linux
 * XDebug 2.0 - PHP 5.2 - VIM 7.3  - Python 2.3 @ Linux (Only early version of this plugin works with python2.3)
+* XDebug 2.1 - PHP 5.3 - MacVIM 7.3  - Python 2.7 @ OS X 10.8

+Python debugging Tested with:

+* Komodo Python Remote Debugging Client - Python 2.7 - MacVIM 7.3 @ Mac OS X 10.8
+* Komodo Python Remote Debugging Client - Python 2.7 - GVIM 7.3 @ Windows 7
+* Komodo Python Remote Debugging Client - Python 2.7 - VIM 7.3 @ Linux

 Screen shot
 ----------